grunwaldlab/demulticoder/index.md

 # Demulticoder R package

-*This package is actively under development.
-Additional testing, documentation, website, and examples forthcoming.
-Until this message has been removed, use with caution.*
+**This package is actively under development.
+Until this message has been removed, use with caution.
+Additional testing, documentation, and examples are in progress.**

 ### Introduction